-Noting this measures much broader activity than walking or cycling (whether for transport or otherwise), but also that walking is the most common broad activity recorded, the Active Lives survey indicates similar levels of activity nationally amongst most age groups, except this declines amongst elderly people of 75 years or older.
-Unfortunately this data set did not include for children.
+Noting that this measures much broader activity than walking or cycling (whether for transport or otherwise), but also that walking is the most common broad activity recorded, the Active Lives survey indicates similar levels of activity nationally amongst most age groups.
+It notes also that this declines amongst elderly people of 75 years or older.
+Unfortunately, this data set did not include for children.